-The house mouse is remarkably well-adapted for living year-round in homes, food establishments and other structures.
+The house mouse is remarkably well-adapted for living year-round in homes, food establishments, and other structures.

-Homeowners are especially likely to notice them during winter, following their fall migration indoors in search of warmth, food and shelter.
-Once mice get into your home they can be extremely difficult to control.
+Homeowners are especially likely to notice them during winter, following their fall migration indoors in search of warmth, food, and shelter.
+Once mice get into your home, they can be extremely difficult to control.

-Mouse Behavior: Mice are nocturnal creatures so they are rarely seen by the homeowner.
-The most obvious indicators of their presence are droppings (1/8 – 1/2 inches long, dark and pointed at both ends).
-Compared to rats, mice only forage short distances from their nest – usually not more than 10-25 feet.
+Mouse Behavior: Mice are nocturnal creatures, so they are rarely seen by the homeowner.
+The most obvious indicators of their presence are droppings (1/8 to 1/2 inches long, dark, and pointed at both ends).
+Compared to rats, mice only forage short distances from their nest – usually not more than 10 to 25 feet.